justinblaber/fiducial_detect/README.md

 Some things I'm proud of in this project:

 * It uses completely synethetic data for training and actually WORKS for real data.
-I do acknowledge this is a rediculously simple geometry/problem (a flat calibration board), but the idea that a deep learning problem was "solved" with completely synthetic data is incredibly cool.
+I do acknowledge this is a ridiculously simple geometry/problem (a flat calibration board), but the idea that a deep learning problem was "solved" with completely synthetic data is incredibly cool.
 * It uses [nbdev](https://github.com/fastai/nbdev) which is an absolutely amazing library which makes developing in jupyter notebooks way more practical, enjoyable and FUN.